tuanhdao/MEDLabSocial/README.md

 This repository houses the VP task, a social interaction task by Dr. Autumn Kujawa, Helen Zhang, & Anh Dao.

 ## Table of Contents
-1. Downloading PsychoPy and Determining Parallel Port Address.
+1. Downloading PsychoPy and Determining Parallel Port Address
-2. Testing the Task on Your Device (Without Trigger Codes).
+2. Testing the Task on Your Device (Without Trigger Codes)
-3. Making Changes to the Task.
+3. Making Changes to the Task
-4. Specifying the Correct Parallel Port Address in Builder.
+4. Specifying the Correct Parallel Port Address in Builder
-5. Output Interpretation.
+5. Output Interpretation
 6. Trigger Code List
-7. Video of a Trial Run.
+7. Video of a Trial Run
-8. Summary of Changes from the Original Island Getaway Task.
+8. Summary of Changes from the Original Island Getaway Task

 ## 1. Downloading PsychoPy and Determining Parallel Port Address